CASFRI/CASFRI/documentation/inventory_update_procedure.md

     DELETE FROM casfri50_history.casflat_gridded WHERE inventory_id = 'SK03';
     DELETE FROM casfri50_history.casflat_gridded WHERE inventory_id = 'SK02';

-2. List the inventories you want to load using the invList1 variable in your config.sh script.
-Make sure to comment out the other unused invList2-5 variables.
+**2. List the inventories you want to load using the invList1 variable in your config.sh script.
+Make sure to comment out the other unused invList2-5 variables.**

-3. Open a Bash command window, CD to the CASFRI conversion/sh folder and load all inventories to update using the load_all.sh script.
+**3. Open a Bash command window, CD to the CASFRI conversion/sh folder and load all inventories to update using the load_all.sh script.**
     Check that the count of rows in the newly created tables matches the number of rows in the source table.

-4. If the corresponding translation tables have changed, load them using the CASFRI/translation/load_tables.sh script.
+**4. If the corresponding translation tables have changed, load them using the CASFRI/translation/load_tables.sh script.**
     By default, load_tables.sh reload all translation tables.
 You can reload specific tables by appending their names separated by spaces as parameters to the script. e.g. "./load_tables.sh mb_fli01_cas.csv mb_fli01_dst.csv mb_fli01_eco.csv mb_fli01_lyr.csv mb_fli01_nfl.csv mb_fli01_geo.csv"

-5. Translate the new inventories using the proper workflow/02_produceCASFRI/02_perInventory scripts.
+**5. Translate the new inventories using the proper workflow/02_produceCASFRI/02_perInventory scripts.**
     Copy and adjust an existing script if none exists for the new inventories.
 Check that the count of translated rows in the casfri50.cas_all tables matches the number of rows in the rawfri tables.

-6. Regenerate the flat tables like this:
+**6. Regenerate the flat tables like this:**

     REFRESH MATERIALIZED VIEW casfri50_flat.cas_flat_all_layers_same_row;
     REFRESH MATERIALIZED VIEW casfri50_flat.cas_flat_one_layer_per_row;

-7. Generate the gridded version of the flat table for the new inventories with queries like this:
+**7. Generate the gridded version of the flat table for the new inventories with queries like this:**

     INSERT INTO casfri50_history.casflat_gridded
     SELECT cas_id, inventory_id, stand_photo_year, (TT_SplitByGrid(geometry, 1000)).geom geom
     FROM casfri50_flat.cas_flat_all_layers_same_row
     WHERE inventory_id = 'QC06';

-8. Regenerate the table containing the count of row per inventory (this code is in 01_PrepareGeoHistory.sql):
+**8. Regenerate the table containing the count of row per inventory (this code is in 01_PrepareGeoHistory.sql):**

     DROP TABLE IF EXISTS casfri50_coverage.inv_counts;
     CREATE TABLE casfri50_coverage.inv_counts AS